• Skip to primary navigation

 Can I use direct heat?

-Using direct heat will char your bread in a matter of seconds (trust me, we've tested it!), and likely cause some flare-ups.
-I do not recommend it.
+No. Using direct heat will char your bread in a matter of seconds and likely cause some flare-ups due to the melted butter.
 If you'd really like to slap your garlic bread directly over some hot coals, or slide your bread over to get good grill marks, take extreme care and do not walk away!
 Set your bread down on the grill, watch it, and be ready to move it quickly.

 Assembled garlic bread can be refrigerated for up to 24 hours (depending on the freshness of your bread) before grilling.